MDAStanford/Tranistioning-To-Cyber-Security-Mid-Career/README.md

 The purpose of this blog is catharsis.
 If it helps someone - bonus.
 The first entries will be long, and I won't be offended if you skip this part, but a good back story sets my blog up to succeed.
 Thinking big picture.

-So, who am I and how did I get here?
+Who am I and how did I get here?
 Good questions that I'll cover briefly.

  *I live in Santa Monica CA, and am origially from Portland OR.